hello!

 From 2019 - 2023, I taught thesis studio courses at NYU Integrated Design and Media.
 From 2022 - 2023, I also taught thesis studio courses at Parsons' Design and Technology MFA program.
 In Summer 2024, I taught at Cornell AAP in the Urban Design program.

-My work has been mentioned/published in Urban Omnibus, The Creative Independent, Everything for Everyone: The Radical Tradition that Is Shaping the Next Economy, The Politics of Parametricism, Project Journal, The New Yorker, The Observer, The Awl, Vice, The New York Times, among other publications.
+My design/community work has been mentioned/published in Urban Omnibus, The Creative Independent, Everything for Everyone: The Radical Tradition that Is Shaping the Next Economy, The Politics of Parametricism, Project Journal, The New Yorker, The Observer, The Awl, Vice, The New York Times, among other publications.

 (as of 2026-01)